quchen/articles/cont_monad.md

 This converts the return value of the function to a parameter containing what has been done already - its past, so to speak.

 Now continuations can be seen as a similar transformation: you put something ordinary in a parameter instead of directly dealing with it.
-In case of a continuation, that parameter is what's do be done next.
+In case of a continuation, that parameter is what's to be done next.

 ```haskell
 --                      |-----------| <- "Continuation" type. ("square maps an